devfile/docs/README.md

         attributes:
           prod-ver: 2.0
       ```
-1. Modify .gitignore to not ignore the doc generated from the schema for the release:
+1. Modify .gitignore to ignore the doc generated from the schema which are not for the release:
       ```
       docs/modules/user-guide/attachments/api-reference/next
       docs/modules/user-guide/attachments/api-reference/stable